Azure/terraform-azurerm-network-security-group/README.md

 }
 ```

-## Usage with the pre-defined module
+## Usage with the pre-defined module in Terraform 0.12

 The following example demonstrate how to use the pre-defined HTTP module with a custom rule for ssh.